mrdrbob/aoc-2020/README.md

 5. Finally, now that we know the columns that correspond to the departure fields, we can find and multiply the values from my ticket.

 Important reminder: when trying to figure out the possible column mappings, don't forget to **include your own ticket**.
 If you forget that, you may be staring at your code for a very long time wondering why it doesn't work.
 Or at least, that's what I assume would happen if you forget.
 Which I totally didn't.

+### Day 17 - Part 1

+So for this one, the 3D space we're representing is infinite.
+So rather than doing something like 3 dimensional array, I did (basically) a three dimensional hashmap, sort of?
+The X plane, rather than being an array, is a hashmap where the key is the X coordinate, and the value is the Y plane.
+The Y plane is also a hashmap, where the key is the Y coordinate, and the value is the Z plane.
+The Z plane is just a hashset of values.
+You can think of it as a tree structure, the root is the X plane, the Y plan is a branch of X, and Z is a leaf of X.

+I still feel like my pattern of removing an item from the map so I can mutate it, and the re-inserting is probably idiomatically wrong.

+The big question then is: will this scale for part 2???